Xydez/bittorrent-rs/README.md

 // TODO: generic `StoreWriter` to write to the store more efficiently

 // TODO: How do we weave sending and receiving messages to the peer effectively?
+// ^ RE: We don't

+1. Make sure all Worker in session.peers are alive
+2. Make sure piece.availability is updated